The three plants in this container can live indoors in the winter months before being moved outside in spring, when the risk of frost has passed.

-The evergreen and textural foliage of Plerandra elegantissima and soft lime-green hue of the Adiantum capillus-veneris provide year-round interest while the eye-popping purple blooms of Tibouchina urvilleana are produced all summer but often flush again in the depths of winter.
+The evergreen and unusual foliage of Schefflera elegantissima and the soft lime-green of the Adiantum capillus-veneris provide year-round interest while the purple blooms of Tibouchina urvilleana are produced in summer but often flush again in the depths of winter.

 How to achieve the look

 A slow-growing tender shrub that is often grown as a houseplant.
 Its open, dark- bronze palmate leaves are very attractive.
 Needs winter protection.
 Part shade.
 2.5m.
 AGM.
 RHS H1B.

 A shrub that has striking, purple-violet flowers throughout the summer and sporadically in winter.
 Full sun to part shade.
 3m.
 AGM.
 RHS H2, USDA 9a-11.